mpaydar/LanguageClassifier/readme.txt

-# Polyphonic AI: Multilingual Music Selector
+# Polyphonic AI: Multilingual Music Selector  ( English, Spanish , Dutch)

 This is my personal ongoing project and I am in the progress of making the web application that is going to use the data model to dynamically understand the specified language user is typing and